🧩 Multimodal VLM¶

 -

-CityLens is introduced as the largest urban socioeconomic sensing benchmark to date (17 cities, 6 domains, 11 prediction tasks), evaluating 17 LVLMs across three paradigms—direct metric prediction, normalized metric estimation, and feature-based regression—for inferring socioeconomic indicators from satellite and street-view imagery.
-Results show that general-purpose LVLMs still fall short of domain-specialized contrastive learning methods on most tasks.
+The authors construct CityLens, the largest urban socioeconomic sensing benchmark to date (covering 17 cities, 6 domains, and 11 prediction tasks).
+It evaluates 17 LVLMs across three paradigms—direct prediction, normalized estimation, and feature-based regression—to infer socioeconomic indicators from satellite and street-view images.
+The results reveal that general LVLMs still lag behind domain-specific contrastive learning methods in most tasks.

 - Closing the Modality Gap Aligns Group-Wise Semantics